Skues/YourWeather/README.md

-# Your Weather
+# 🌤️ Your Weather

-Your Weather is a simple yet powerful weather web application built using Python's Flask.
+**Your Weather** is a simple yet powerful weather web application built using Python's Flask.
 It integrates with MySQL for user data storage and utilises HTML, CSS/SCSS for the frontend.
 The app fetches real-time weather and forecasts using the OpenWeather API and is deployed using Docker.